-Explain the following: WHY, WHAT, HOW, WHEN, WHERE.
+Explain the following: WHY, WHAT, HOW, WHEN, WHERE, WHO.
 Yes, it’s really that simple.
 Now, all these elements combined make up part of your sales strategy.
 Time for an exercise.
 Grab a notebook, my friends, and take some notes.
 Don’t just ramble off the synopsis.
 Give me the life-changing highlights.

 - WHY will I like your book?
 (This is a HUGE question so take your time writing things down).

 - WHAT will I get out of it?
 Will I learn something?
-Will I start to question something?
+Am I going to start to question something?
 Will I escape?
 (Convincing strategy)

 - HOW can I buy your book and is it easy?
 (Features)

 - WHEN will your book be available or be made on sale?
 (Features)